Farshid Esmaeili: Youth

 Esmaeili was part of Iran U-20 during 2012 AFC U-19 Championship qualification, 2012 CIS Cup, 2012 AFF U-19 Youth Championship and 2012 AFC U-19 Championship.

 U23

 Esmaeili invited to Iran U-23 training camp by Nelo Vingada to preparation for Incheon 2014 and 2016 AFC U-22 Championship (Summer Olympic qualification).
 He named in Iran U23 final list for Incheon 2014.

 Senior

 Esmaeili was first called up to Team Melli training camp in September 2017 by Carlos Queiroz.
 He was invited again to the Iran in August 2021 by Dragan Skočić.

 Style of play

 Esmaeili is good on the ball with both feet and his direct running at players.
 In his early beginnings, he played as a forward, but was converted into a midfielder after moving to Fajr Sepasi.
 Esmaeili showed his best performance when playing as an attacking midfielder or as a winger.
-He played as an defensive midfielder on occasion for his ability to retrieve the ball, so Esmaeili is considered a utility player.
+He played as a defensive midfielder on occasion for his ability to retrieve the ball, so Esmaeili is considered a utility player.